peter-murray/node-hue-api/docs/lights.md

   });
 ```

-This will return an object with the current state values of the light identified by the `id`.
-The state values returned
+This will resolve to an `Object` with the current state values of the light identified by the `id`.
+The state values
-will depend upon the type of the light and its current state values.
+returned will depend upon the type of the light and its current state values.

 ```json
 {